toyokazu/fluent-plugin-everysense/README.md

 }
 ```

-While fluentd record must be a map (Hash), the output of EverySense becomes an array.
-So, a key ("json") is added to make it as a map.
+While fluentd record must be a map (Hash), the output of a farm, a set of sensors in other words a virtual device, becomes an array of sensor data.
+So, the keys "farm_uuid" and "device" are added to make it as a map.

 ### Output Plugin (Fluent::EverySenseOutput)